GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 • DP charge (Rs 25 per script per transaction).

-• Time and friction — you have to actually log into the broker, place the order, and have the funds in your TMS account.
+• Time and friction.
+You have to log into the broker, place the order, and have the funds sitting in your TMS account.

-For small dividends (Rs 500–2,000), the DP charge alone is 1.25–5% of the dividend, which is brutal.
-Most retail investors with small holdings don't reinvest small cash dividends — they consume them.
-Bonus shares bypass this entire problem.
+On small dividends (Rs 500–2,000), the DP charge alone is 1.25–5% of the dividend, which is brutal.
+Most retail investors with small holdings don't reinvest small cash dividends.
+They consume them.
+Bonus shares bypass the entire problem.

 3. Optionality (the underrated advantage of cash)